moky/snowcat2d-ios/README.md

-# snowcat2d-ios
+# SnowCat2D
-SnowCat2D.framework for iOS application is a framework for developing apps as Cocos2D, but in UI coordinate system.
+SnowCat2D.framework for iOS application is a framework for developing apps like Cocos2D, but in UI coordinate system.